 "type": ["string", "null"]

-After generating a schema, review every field that could be null and add "null" to its type.
+allows the null and keeps the card.
+I'd reach for the empty schema first unless you really need the type checked.
+Either way, after generating a schema, go through every field that could realistically come back empty.
 I cover this error in detail in my article on how to solve the JSON Invalid type error.

 "ValidationFailed.
 The schema validation failed"